Body Work for babies

 -

-Reflex integration therapy uses small repetitive motions to turn the appropriate reflexes on/off or turn the volume up on one side of the body to improve latch and overall body movements.
+This is where reflex integration therapy comes in.
+Using gentle, repetitive movements, this therapy helps turn the right reflexes on or off — or simply turn up the volume on one side of the body — to improve latch, comfort, and overall movement.

 -